Asthma and Sulfite Allergies

 The combination of asthma and sulfites can be life-threatening because it can lead to anaphylactic shock.
 If this occurs, the entire body reacts severely to the allergen.
 The airways can swell shut, making it difficult to breathe.
 According to the American Academy of Asthma, Allergy and Immunology, as many as 5%-10% of sulfite reactions in people with asthma are fatal.

 If you have signs of an allergic reaction to sulfites, get emergency help.
-In many cases, using your quick-relief inhaler can control your reaction.
+In many cases, using your quick-relief inhaler can help control your reaction.
 If you have an epinephrine injection kit available, use it without hesitation, even if those symptoms do not appear to be allergy related.
 Using the pen as a precaution will not harm you and could save your life.
 Call 911 even after injecting yourself.